• Link to Youtube

 After the blood pressure check, I was expecting to fill out my family health history and information in a 14-page book, just like in the US, but that wasn’t the case.
 It was easier.
 Ecuador doctors use computers to collect all necessary info about your medical and family history.
 They ask the questions and you answer.
 I prefer this pattern as I really communicated and connected with my doctor.
 I expressed how I felt about my genetic vulnerability to prostate cancer and the toll of dealing with an over 50-year-old prostate which made urinating difficult.

 Our doctor was great, empathetic, and very caring.
 She listened to my concerns and gave me a prescription to help in the bathroom.
-She ordered some bloodwork, a Colonoscopy and a Sonogram to ensure I didn’t have any other more obvious problem with my prostate.
+She ordered some bloodwork, a Colonoscopy and a Ultrasound to ensure I didn’t have any other more obvious problem with my prostate.

 She spent about 45 minutes to an hour with us.
 The total fee for the appointment was $15.
 We have private insurance with Confiamed this fee was our copay.